Diving in Malaysia

 Activities for non-divers and families

 As a dive business, it's easy to get carried away talking about sharks, shrimps, turtles and the latest and greatest things you've seen underwater.
 But we at Orca Scuba are well aware that not everybody dives.
-Aside from its outstanding white beach, one of the best things about Pulau Rawa is its wide range of non-diving activities - something we've been able to support ourselves with the addition of Orca Yoga.
+Aside from its outstanding white beach, one of the best things about Pulau Rawa is its wide range of non-diving activities.

 "I would say it's the nicest beach closest to Singapore...
 Everything is thought of for the guest...
 Food was awesome...
 There was something for everyone including the kids.
 The slide was fun to play with.
-U can feed fishes the at the jetty.
 Lots of rain activities too in case of rain."